 What’s the bottom line?

-Teamwork is everyone’s responsibility – and good team members can learn some simple things that will make them great team members.
-The following points outline seven essential characteristics of a team player and why they are important.
+Teamwork is everyone’s responsibility – and good team members can apply some simple team player skills to become great.

 Improve the Performance of Your Team by Developing These Vital Skills.